Inverse problem: Inverse problems in the wave equations

-These basic hyperbolic equations can be upgraded by incorporating attenuation, anisotropy, ...
+These basic hyperbolic equations can be upgraded by incorporating attenuation, anisotropy, and other physical effects.

 The solution of the inverse problem in the 1D wave equation has been the object of many studies.
 It is one of the very few non-linear inverse problems for which we can prove the uniqueness of the solution.
 The analysis of the stability of the solution was another challenge.
 Practical applications, using the least-squares approach, were developed.

 Extension to 2D or 3D problems and to the elastodynamics equations was attempted since the 80's but turned out to be very difficult !
 This problem often referred to as Full Waveform Inversion (FWI), is not yet completely solved: among the main difficulties are the existence of non-Gaussian noise into the seismograms, cycle-skipping issues (also known as phase ambiguity), and the chaotic behavior of the data misfit function.
 Some authors have investigated the possibility of reformulating the inverse problem so as to make the objective function less chaotic than the data misfit function.